Optimization-AI/fast_clip/README.md

 ### Experiment Results

 Here we only present part of the results of OpenCLIP vs. FastCLIP-v3.
 For more results please refer to our paper.
 The following figure is the average of ImageNet and its variants curves in the medium-scale (CC3M, batch size 1024) and large-scale (CC12M, batch size 2048) settings.
-From the results we can see that FastCLIP-v3 has a significant improvement and speedup over OpenCLIP.

 <p align="center"><img alt="OpenCLIP vs. FastCLIP-v3" src="./assets/openclip_fastclipv3_in_variants_curve.png" width="600"/></p>

 In the following figure, (a) and (b) are the average of ImageNet and its variants across different number of nodes in the medium-scale and large-scale settings, respectively. while (c) is the ImageNet Top1 accuracy in the xlarge-scale setting (LAION400M, batch size 5120).
-From the results we can see that FastCLIP-v3 outperforms OpenCLIP by a large margin.
-Moreover, from (a) and (b) we observe that the performance of FastCLIP-v3 plateaus at 2 nodes, which verifies that FastCLIP does not require a large amount of computing resources.

 <p align="center"><img alt="OpenCLIP vs. FastCLIP-v3, Scaling performance" src="./assets/openclip_fastclipv3_in_variants_nodes.png" width="600"/></p>

 The following figure shows the training time in the medium-scale and large-scale settings.
 Subfigures (a) and (b) plot the per-iteration training time.
 Subfigures (c) and (d) plot the communication time per iteration.
-We can see that FastCLIP has a shorter per-iteration time due to shorter communication time, which demonstrates the effectiveness of our efficient gradient computation/communication strategy.

 <p align="center"><img alt="OpenCLIP vs. FastCLIP, Training time" src="./assets/openclip_fastclip_time_nodes.png" width="600"/></p>